rwynn/monstache-site/src/advanced.md

 You can run monstache in high availability mode by starting multiple processes with the same value for [cluster-name](/config#cluster-name).
 Each process will join a cluster which works together to ensure that a monstache process is always syncing to Elasticsearch.

-High availability works by ensuring one active process in the `monstache.cluster` collection in mongodb at any given time.
+High availability works by ensuring one active process in the `monstache.cluster` collection in MongoDB at any given time.
 Only the process in this collection will be syncing for the cluster.
 Processes not present in this collection will be paused.
 Documents in the `monstache.cluster` collection have a TTL assigned to them.
-When a document in this collection times out it will be removed from the collection by mongodb and another process in the monstache cluster will have a chance to write to the collection and become the new active process.
+When a document in this collection times out it will be removed from the collection by MongoDB and another process in the monstache cluster will have a chance to write to the collection and become the new active process.

 When [cluster-name](/config#cluster-name) is supplied the [resume](/config#resume) feature is automatically turned on and the [resume-name](/config#resume-name) becomes the name of the cluster.